stealthness/flask-example/README.md

 Part of this code and explination is modifyfied from https://flask.palletsprojects.com/en/2.3.x/

 ## Codio notes
-This project was created to help student on AES course.
-Some small change that might be necessary.
-In `main_app.py` need to import `DataManager` by remove `flaskr.` from module address.
-This is becuase the root of the PyCharm project is one level above the root of a codio VM box.
+This project was created to help student on AES.
+Parts 1 to 8 have been corrected to align with codio expected file layout

 ## Part 1
 Creating the minimal Flask web-application [part 1 branch](https://github.com/stealthness/flask-example/tree/part1-minimal-application)